francotheengineer/Flood_detector/README.md

 ## Training

 In *training.ipynb* exists code to training a simple CNN.
-Performance would likely imporve with models such as [NASNet](https://arxiv.org/pdf/1707.07012.pdf) or a more simple archtecture such as Inception-v3.
+Performance would likely improve with models such as [NASNet](https://arxiv.org/pdf/1707.07012.pdf) or a more simple architecture such as Inception-v3.

 I decided to use Keras since it's becoming the Tensorflow default API in TF 2.0! 🎼🔈 Times they are a'changing 🎼🔈 Run this in google colab!
 I've tested it to make sure it works!
 Just: